Directory of Special Education Services

 Music Therapy (MT)

 Music Therapy is a technique and strategy used to support students with disabilities in the gaining of non-musical knowledge and skills essential to their education.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 This service provides educationally related support services to students, families, instructional staff and administrators of NISD to assist students in functioning as independently as possible while mastering the goals in the Individual Education Plan (IEP).
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Orientation and Mobility (O&M)

 This service provides assistance to students with visual impairments in achieving maximum independence through safe, efficient travel within their environment and community.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Parent Advisory Committee (PAC)